jontore/scala-talk/slides/talk.md

 ## The option monad does the job

-Option wraps the response that might happend so it's safe.
+Option wraps the response that might happened so it's safe.

 <br>